starls51/3152-9-design-repository/tiled/guide.md

 Skip this section if it's your first time reading this guide.

+- April 10 2023:

+    - added demo to Step 5.2 (Rotating Wind Direction)

+    - added Step 6.2 which shows a demo of rotating/flipping tiles.

+    - updated Step 7.
+Object tiles (the instances you make from bird templates) can now be safely flipped horizontally.
+This is useful to see which direction a bird is facing initially.

+- April 9 2023:

-- Step 4 extra details added.
+    - added details to Step 4.

-- Step 7 has been updated.
+    - updated Step 7.
 Grid tiles can be rotated and flipped under no restrictions.
     You may not do this with object tiles though (for now)!
 Read that section for more detail.

     - Step 8 updated to include shortcut keys related to tile rotating/flipping.

 ## Step 0: Getting Started